noreading/react-redux-introduction/README.md

 # 5. Adding SCSS for styles

 As we're going to use the Bootstrap framework in our demo application, it's a good idea to extend our setup with a SASS/SCSS loader.
-We will use the package `node-sass-chokidar` instead of `node-sass`, as it fixes some known bugs.
+We will use the package `node-sass`.

 ## 5.1 Install additional package